Smooth Skin: How To Get It With 11 Tips From Dermatologists

 Remember to rest.

 The importance of sleep cannot be stressed enough.
 We could really go through the plethora of reasons it's good for our bodies, but we'll stick to skin here.
 Your skin, being a living organ, is constantly going through a regeneration cycle.
 This happens most prominently when you sleep.
 It does so because the skin sees a surge in HGH (human growth hormone) in the nighttime sleep cycle.
-The release of HGH helps rebuild body tissues and spurs increased cell production to replace cells that were damaged throughout the day.
+The release of HGH helps rebuild body tissues4 and spurs increased cell production to replace cells that were damaged throughout the day.
 When you don't sleep, or don't sleep enough, you are losing precious hours in which your body would go through this process.

 Not only that, but lack of sleep throws our bodies into oxidative stress, which can cause chronic inflammation if your poor sleeping habits are long term.
 You'll likely start to see changes in your skin like sallowness, dullness, breakouts, and signs of premature aging.

 Eat a balanced diet.